– Actual quote from a law firm senior partner.

 Or do you have an empty shell with “1 connection.”
 That is, “1 [sad, pathetic] connection.”
 That’s the free one you get for doing basically nothing.
 To me that says, “The marketing department set this up for me and I immediately lost the password.”

 Send some invitations to increase the number of your connections.
 Join a couple groups, click on the Members tab, see who you know, then invite them too.
 It’s an easy way to find lots of people you know who are already on LinkedIn.
+You need to show at least 500 connections for professional credibility.

 If you don’t have a marketing department, or don’t want to ask them, call me directly and I’ll walk you through it – it’d be my way of saying “thanks for reading the blog.”